Housing

 Less than 10% of U.S. homes have features that support aging in place.

 It’s a good idea to begin planning for aging in place before there’s a crisis that may make it necessary for you to move elsewhere.
-In other words, you need to do scenario planning, such as what would happen if you could no longer navigate the stairs or climb a stepladder to reach a high shelf.
-Are there modifications you can make to your home that would allow you to stay put?
+In other words, you need to plan ahead.
+What would happen if you could no longer navigate the stairs or you worry about falling in the bathroom.
+Are there home modifications you can make that would allow you to stay put?
+You may be lucky that your home may have been designed with aging in mind, but that’s very rare.

 The decision to move from your existing home can depend on your need for constant health or long-term care, a wish for more social interaction with those of a similar age (often to combat loneliness), your inability to get around on your own or to use stairs, the danger of falling, affordability, or just the comfort of knowing that where you choose to live is senior friendly and you are in a community where there is plenty of social connection.

-The best advice if you own your home is to begin planning early for what you might need or want to do.
+The best advice, if you own your home and wish to stay there, is to begin planning early for what you might need or want to do.
+Our My Aging in Place Housing Plan is a good place to start thinking about what you need to do.

 Accessory Dwelling or Living Units